Skip to content

 What does this guide install?

-This guide has the end goal of taking a completely unmodified Switch from Stock Firmware to Atmosphere Custom Firmware.
+This guide has the end-goal of taking a completely unmodified Switch from stock firmware to a custom firmware named Atmosphère.

-fusee-gelee is currently the best method of launching Custom Firmware that gives us nearly full control of the system.
-It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to send any payload we want to the Switch's recovery mode, instead of only ones that Nintendo have authorized.
+fusee-gelee is currently the most widespread software entrypoint of launching custom firmware.
+It utilizes a vulnerability in the bootROM of the first-generation Switch systems, allowing us to boot the console via any payload we choose, instead of only ones that Nvidia and Nintendo authorize.
+The result allows full baremetal control over your console, including system storage backups, recovery, custom firmwares, and custom operating systems.

 • Customize your HOME Menu with user-created themes and splash screens

-• Use “ROM hacks” for games that you own
+• Run “ROM hacks” for games that you own

 • Backup, edit, and restore saves for many games